-Mallika Kapur is CNNs Mumbai-based international correspondent and is responsible for the networks coverage from Indias financial capital and South Asia.
+Mallika Kapur is CNNs Mumbai-based international correspondent and is responsible for the networks coverage from Indias financial capital.

 She contributes stories to CNN's Freedom Project which continues to expose human trafficking and modern day slavery in countries worldwide.
 She led the documentary Trapped by Tradition which shone a light on the appalling tradition under which many young girls and women in the Bharatpur district of North India were sold into sexual slavery by their own family members.
 The documentary was awarded the Gold Medal at the prestigious New York Festivals International Film and TV Awards 2012.
-She has also reported extensively on bonded labor in the brick kilns of Southern India including the rescue and rehabilitation efforts for freed bonded laborers.
+She has also reported extensively on bonded labor in the brick kilns of Southern India including physical brutality faced by the workers and the rescue and rehabilitation efforts for freed bonded laborers.